jackcottonbrown/Word-Scramble-iOS-SwiftUI/README.md

 - You cannot enter the same word twice.
 - You cannot enter the root challenge word itself.

-I created my own extension to this project that implements additional features:
+I also created an extension that implements additional features to my base project:

 - Calculate all possible words from all possible permutations of the root letters.
 - Communicate to the user the total "word space" of how many new words are possible to create.